UWCS/stardust/content/exec/_index.md

 +++

 {% note() %}
 The main way to reach out to our society is via our general email, [exec@uwcs.co.uk](mailto:exec@uwcs.co.uk).
-All current exec have access to this inbox, and we're always happy to hear about opportunities for/from our members.
+All current exec have access to this inbox, and we're always happy to hear about opportunities for/from our members.<br>
+If you have wellbeing concerns about a member, an event etc, please contact [welfare@uwcs.co.uk](mailto:welfare@uwcs.co.uk).<br>
 For sponsorship proposals, contact [treasurer@uwcs.co.uk](mailto:treasurer@uwcs.co.uk).
 {% end %}